Learn when working with a coach would benefit you.

 Do you have a sense that something is missing?
 Are your days blending into each other?
 Are you wondering where you’re going?

 All of us can find ourselves wondering about our purpose from time to time.
-A coach can help you discover what’s important to you, find your why and develop a set of principles and practices that will enable you to live a life that feels authentic to you.
+A coach can help you discover what’s important to you and develop a set of principles or practices that will enable you to live a life that feels authentic to you.

 5.Feeling unsettled by change

-Are you worried about taking on a new role or responsibility at work?
+Are you worried about taking on a new role or responsibility?
 Are redundancies or other changes on the cards?
-Are you readying for retirement but not clear on what or how you want this next chapter to be like?
+Are you considering retirement but not clear on what or how you want this next chapter to be like?

 Even positive change can be uncomfortable.
 This is when a coach can help you identify what aspects of the change are making you uncomfortable, what you need to put in place to succeed, obstacles that might get in the way and how you can best deal them.